The Lord of the Rings (film series): Previous attempts

 Previous attempts to film J. R. R. Tolkien's works were made by William Snyder, Peter Shaffer and John Boorman.
 These attempts resulted in a couple of unproduced scripts, concept art and an animated short.
-Other filmmakers and producers to have had an interest in adapting Tolkien are said to include Walt Disney, Al Brodax, Forrest Ackerman, Denis O'Dell (who considered Richard Lester to direct, but instead approached David Lean, Stanley Kubrick, and Michelangelo Antonioni) and George Lucas.
+Other filmmakers and producers to have an interest in adapting Tolkien are said to include Walt Disney, Al Brodax, Forrest Ackerman, Denis O'Dell (who considered Richard Lester to direct, but instead approached David Lean, Stanley Kubrick, and Michelangelo Antonioni) and George Lucas.
 The rights to adapt Tolkien's works passed through the hands of several studios, having been briefly leased to Rembrandt Films before being sold perpetually to United Artists (UA).
-In 1976, UA passed the rights to The Lord of the Rings (and a part of those to The Hobbit) to Fantasy Films.
+In 1976, UA passed the rights to The Lord of the Rings (and the production rights for The Hobbit) to Fantasy Films.

 In 1977, an animated adaptation of The Hobbit was produced as a television special by Rankin and Bass and in 1978 Ralph Bakshi made an animated feature of the first half of The Lord of the Rings.
 While profitable, the film did not make enough money to automatically warrant the sequel which would close the story and an argument with producer Saul Zaentz led Bakshi to abandon the project.
 Rankin/Bass then followed in 1980 with an animated television adaptation of The Return of the King.
 Several other Tolkienesque fantasy films were produced at the time, including Jim Henson and Frank Oz's The Dark Crystal and Lucas's Willow.

-At the time Bakshi's film was released, a teenaged Peter Jackson had not read the book, but "heard the name", and went to see the film: "I liked the early part—it had some quaint sequences in Hobbiton, a creepy encounter with the Black Rider on the road, and a few quite good battle scenes—but then, about half way through, the storytelling became very disjointed and disorientating and I really didn't understand what was going on.
+At the time Bakshi's film was released, a teenage Peter Jackson had not read the book, but "heard the name", and went to see the film: "I liked the early part—it had some quaint sequences in Hobbiton, a creepy encounter with the Black Rider on the road, and a few quite good battle scenes—but then, about half way through, the storytelling became very disjointed and disorientating and I really didn't understand what was going on.
 However, what it did do was to make me want to read the book—if only to find out what happened!"
 Jackson bought a tie-in paperback edition.
 He later read The Hobbit and The Silmarillion and listened to the 1981 BBC radio adaptation.
 Assuming someone would one day adapt it to a live-action film, Jackson read up on some previous attempts to bring the piece to the screen.
 He had not watched the Rankin and Bass television specials.